 In the days leading up to my graduation, the reality hit me that I could do whatever I wanted.
 Sure, I’d spent the last several years pursuing a teaching degree, and I planned to pursue a job in that field; but I also felt the freedom to explore.
 I had this vision of myself standing on top of a hill as the sun rose, looking out over a wide expanse.
 The world was my oyster.

 I hope you feel that way now.
-I know this season is overwhelming and this semester you’ve been doing all you could to keep your head above water, trying to maintain some semblance of a social life and your sanity as you pressed toward your goal.
+I know this season is overwhelming and this semester you’ve been doing all you could to keep your head above water, trying to maintain some semblance of a social life and your sanity as you pressed toward your goal to graduate.
 And now that you’ve arrived, I hope you give yourself the chance to breathe.

 We come from a culture that tells us to keep moving forward, keep doing, keep growing.
 And that’s good.
 But we also need time to rest and process.
 Time to let our hearts catch up to the racing pace we’ve been keeping.
 Time to seek the Lord and rest in Him.